WICG/compression-dictionary-transport/README.md

 This explainer outlines the benefits of compression dictionaries, details the different use case for them, and then proposes a way to deliver such dictionaries to browsers to enable these use cases.

 ## Summary
-This proposal adds support for using designated previous responses, as an external dictionary for [Brotli](https://github.com/google/brotli)-compressing HTTP responses.
+This proposal adds support for using designated previous responses as an external dictionary for HTTP responses for compression schemes that support external dictionaries (e.g. [Brotli](https://www.rfc-editor.org/rfc/rfc7932) and [Zstandard](https://www.rfc-editor.org/rfc/rfc8878)).

-HTTP `Content-Encoding` is extended with a new encoding type and support for allowing responses to be used as dictionaries for future requests. *All actual header values and names still TBD*:
+HTTP `Content-Encoding` is extended with new encoding types and support for allowing responses to be used as dictionaries for future requests. *All actual header values and names still TBD*:

 * Server responds to a request for a cacheable resource with an `use-as-dictionary: <options>`.
 * The client will store a hash of the uncompressed response and the applicable `match` URL pattern for the resource with the cached response to identify it as a dictionary.
 * On future requests, the client will match a request against the available dictionary `match` URL patterns.
 If multiple patterns are matched, the most-specific match is used.
-If a dictionary is available for a given request, the client will add `sbr` to the `Accept-Encoding` request header as well as a `sec-available-dictionary: <SHA-256>` header with the hash of the best available dictionary (only SHA-256 is currently supported).
+If a dictionary is available for a given request, the client will add an appropriate compression scheme (e.g. `sbr` for shared brotli) to the `Accept-Encoding` request header as well as a `sec-available-dictionary: <SHA-256>` header with the hash of the best available dictionary (only SHA-256 is currently supported).
-* If the server has a compressed version of the request URL with the matching dictionary, it serves the dictonary-compressed response with `Content-Encoding: sbr` and `Vary: Accept-Encoding,sec-available-dictionary`.
+* If the server has a compressed version of the request URL with the matching dictionary, it serves the dictonary-compressed response with the applicable `Content-Encoding:` (e.g. `sbr`) and `Vary: Accept-Encoding,sec-available-dictionary`.

-For interop reasons, `sbr` compression is only supported on secure contexts (similar to brotli compression).
+For interop reasons, dictionary-based compression is only supported on secure contexts (similar to brotli compression).

 There are also some browser-specific features independent of the transport compression:
 * For security and privacy reasons, there are [CORS](https://fetch.spec.whatwg.org/#http-cors-protocol) requirements ([detailed below](#security-mitigations)) for both the dictionary and compressed resource.